Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

 # Lotus Notes - "This used to be my playground"

-> As a user and developer of Lotus Notes for over a decade (before going .NET), I must have deserved the privilege of personal (Lotus) notes.
+> As a Lotus Notes apps developer for over a decade (before going to .NET), I must have deserved the privilege of personal (Lotus) notes.

 IBM PC users remember (or not) that it was a time and a **word**, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.

-The multiplatform groupware _Lotus Notes_, released at the turn of 1991, joined the best of academic IT from the 1980s with the youthful practices of the 1990s and promptly became of core value for corporate users.
+The multiplatform groupware _Lotus Notes_, released at the turn of 1991, joined the best of academic IT from the 1980s with the youthful practices of the 1990s and promptly became of core value for corporate clients.

 Lotus Notes (henceforth also _LN_) paved the public road to diverse innovations: client-server, multirole/group certified access, doc-oriented DB, __**replication**__<sup>:star:</sup>, to name a few of unique goodies.